 Liblouisutdml is an open-source braille formatter.
 The formatting can be configured via a style sheet.
 By incorporating Liblouis it provides the capability of translating any XML or plain text file into properly transcribed, embosser-ready braille.
 This includes translation into grade two, mathematical codes, etc.

 Liblouisutdml is free software licensed under the GNU Lesser GPL.

-There are two braille production systems based on Liblouis and Liblouisutdml.
+There are several braille production systems based on Liblouis and/or Liblouisutdml.

 BrailleBlaster, a joint project between ViewPlus Technologies, American Printing House for the Blind and Abilitiessoft, is aimed at hands-on production where every detail of the Braille is controlled via a graphical user interface.